thuijskens/thuijskens.github.io/_drafts/2016-07-01-time-series-forecasting.md

     return forecast
 ```

-We can again visualize the distribution this strategy approximates in a graphical model:
+The distribution this strategy approximates can again be visualized in a graphical model:

 {: .center-image }
 ![]({{ BASE_PATH }}/images/2016_06_30/ts-direct-prediction.png)

-Here we see that this approach does not suffer from the accumulation of error, since each model $$f_h$$ is tailored to predict horizon $$h$$.
-However, since the models are trained independently no statistical dependencies between the predicted values $$y_{t + h}$$ are guaranteed.
+Here, we see that this approach does not suffer from the accumulation of error, since each model $$f_h$$ is tailored to predict horizon $$h$$.
+However, since the models are trained independently, no statistical dependencies between the predicted values $$y_{t + h}$$ are guaranteed.

-An alternative strategy, called the DirRec strategy[^1], can be used to mitigate this assumption.
-The idea is to still train $$H$$ different models, but as we predict further into the future we use the forecasts of the earlier periods more and more.
+An alternative strategy, called the DirRec strategy[^1], can be used to mitigate this problem.
+The idea is to still train $$H$$ different models, but we use the forecasts of the earlier periods more and more as we predict further into the future.
 Even though this deals with the conditional independence assumption, the strategy is computationally heavy because we now need to train $$H$$ independent models.

-### Multiple input multiple output models
+### Multiple input multiple output models (MIMO)

 Finally, we can also train one model that takes multiple inputs and returns multiple outputs:

-$$ [y_{t + H}, \ldots, y_{t  +1}] = f(y_t, \ldots, y_{t - n}) + \mathbf{\epsilon}. $$
+$$ [y_{t + H}, \ldots, y_{t  +1}] = f(y_t, \ldots, y_{t - n + 1}) + \mathbf{\epsilon}. $$

 The forecasts are provided in one step, and any learner $$f$$ that can deal with a multi-dimensional response can be used (yes, you can go crazy with your 12-layer neural network).
-This means that you only have to take care when you construct your feature and response data sets.
+This means that you only have to take care when you construct your training and response data sets.
 In Python, this could look like this.

 ```python